-Ambassador Kansas Middletent spent Tuesdays and Thursdays nights along with the Saturdays of September coaching the Chamberlain Red 5th and 6th grade football team.
+Ambassador Kansas spent Tuesdays and Thursdays nights along with the Saturdays of September coaching the Chamberlain Red 5th and 6th grade football team.
 A diverse group of 19 boys make up the team.

 Kansas believes that “life is made up of teamwork, and if I can instill the ‘get along’ mentality at a young age, it will help young men succeed and learn to relay on one another.”

 Parent, Robyne B. said, “Behind every fearless player is a fearless coach who refused to let them be anything but the best they can be.
 Today was a hot day and we only had half of our team as we battled three games, but our coaches didn’t give up.
 They continued to push our boys and encouraged them to keep going.
 Native Hope brought in a French artist to do murals around Chamberlain to honor the Lakota people.
 One of the men [featured] is not only an ambassador of Native Hope, and a recently awarded hometown hero, but is also my son’s youth tackle football coach—how cool is this?”